-- SUPREP kit.
-The kit contains two 6 oz. bottles of medication and a 16 oz. drinking cup. - A variety of clear liquids to drink the day before your colonoscopy: clear pulpless fruit juice, Gatorade or other sports drink, clear soft drinks, Jello, clear broth, sparkling water.
-Avoid red and purple colors. - You may also wish to purchase moist cleansing wipes and soothing ointment such as Vaseline or Desitin to protect the anal area.
+- A variety of clear liquids to drink the day before your colonoscopy: clear pulpless fruit juice, Gatorade or other sports drink, clear soft drinks, Jello, clear broth, sparkling water.
+Avoid red and purple colors. - You may wish to purchase moist cleansing wipes and ointment such as Vaseline or Desitin to protect the anal area.